Gambling regulation: Councillor handbook (England and Wales)

 Family entertainment centres are premises (other than an adult gaming centre) wholly or mainly used for making gaming machines available for use.
 These can be either licensed or unlicensed.

-An unlicensed family entertainment centre is subject to limited regulation under a uFEC permit, but is only entitled to make Category D machines available (see Annex 1 for an overview of machines, stakes and prizes).
+An unlicensed family entertainment centre is subject to limited regulation under a uFEC permit, but is only entitled to make Category D machines available.
 The entity making machines available on the premises (the arcade operator) does not need a Commission operating licence.
 However the entity supplying machines to the business (the machine supplier) must be licensed by the Commission.

 A licensed family entertainment centre is entitled to make both Category C and D machines available.
 It is subject to similar controls to many other gambling businesses – the premises need a full premises licence from the licensing authority and the entity making machines available on the premises requires a Commission operating licence, as does the supplier of the machines.